CyberCRI/RedMetrics/API.md

   * GET /v1/snapshot?groupId=789&after=Tue,+22+Oct+2013+18:46:15+UTC

 ## Data Types

-* Date - String containing date and time, following the HTTP format.
-All times are in UTC.
+* Date - String containing date and time, following the ISO 8601 Extended format.
+It looks like `2015-01-27T09:44:32.418Z`.
+All times are in UTC, and include milliseconds.

-* Email - String that defines an email address.
-Hopefully this can be used across login providers, like Google, Facebook, and others.

 * Id - String containing a server-generated unique identifier.

 * AdminKey - String containing a password unique for each game, needed for game-specific requests.

-* PlayerMeta - Object with the following properties (all are optional, except id)
+* PlayerMeta - Object with the following properties (all are optional, except id).
+Since RedMetrics data is open, is is vital that _no personally idenfiable information is stored about a player_.

  * id - Id

- * email - Email.
-Only exposed when registering a new player and searching for players by their email address.

- * gender - String (either "male" or “female”)
+ * birthDate - Date.
+This date can be approximate to the nearest month or year.

- * city - String
+ * postalCode - String

- * country - String
+ * gender - String (either "MALE", "FEMALE", or "OTHER")

- * birthday - Date
+ * externalId - String that can be set by developers in order to link the player with another database.
+This _must not_ be a personally identifiable marker such as an email address.

+ * customData - String containing JSON data associated with the player.
+This _must not_ be a personally identifiable marker such as name or exact address.

 * GameMeta - Object with the following properties (all are optional, except id and name)